 teachings that have been handed down, and the practices I have been

-I have been practising Zen for over twenty years.
-My main training
+I have been training in Zen for over thirty years.
+My main practice

 is in Chan, the tradition founded in China in the first century CE

 when Buddhism arrived from India.
 Chan subsequently spread to Japan

 I have done many retreats at the Maenllwyd; John Crook's retreat

 house in mid Wales, including some